CS5008Fall2025/c-practice-zembug/Report.md

     ```
     Later in the code we only `free(arr)` but not expected.
 Why is this?
 What is the difference in where they are stored in memory?

-    In the code, arr is created using malloc, which means it lives in the heap.
-You have to free heap memory manually using free(arr).
-The expected array is created inside the function without malloc, so it lives in the stack.
+    In the code, `arr` is created using `malloc`, which means it lives in the heap.
+You have to free heap memory manually using `free(arr)`.
+The expected array is created inside the function without `malloc`, so it lives in the stack.
 Stack memory is automatically cleaned up when the function ends, so you don’t need to free it.

 3. What is the difference between the heap and stack when related to memory allocation and management?

    The stack is used for temporary memory, such as local variables.
 When the function ends the memory is automatically cleared.
 The heap is used for dynamic memory.
-You can allocate this memory with malloc and then you have to manually clear the memory with free.
+You can allocate this memory with `malloc` and then you have to manually clear the memory with free.

 4. Take the following code:
    ```c